ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-exclude-wia-sources-in-the-source-list.md

 }
 ```

 If you are still having issues with a device after reading the above information.
-You can..
+You can

   + Check out [hardware issue]({{site.indepth}}troubleshooting/scanners-hardware.html) troubleshooting page,
   + Or contact [Dynamsoft Support]({{site.about}}getsupport.html)